 What exactly is the difference between the two methods?

-As you can see in the Registry Editor window, that the latter registry path has a DropTarget handler defined, pointing to Windows Photo Viewer CLSID
+As you can see in the Registry Editor window, the latter registry branch has a DropTarget handler defined, pointing to Windows Photo Viewer CLSID

-After applying the REG file, you can also use the modern Settings UI (Apps & Features) to set Windows Photo Viewer as the default.
+After applying the registry file, you can also use the modern Settings UI (Apps & Features) to set Windows Photo Viewer as the default.

-Solution 2: Fix the DropHandler Registry Key (if you used Open with to set WPV as the default)
+Fix 2: Fix the DropHandler Registry Key (if you used Open with)

 Start the Registry Editor

-regedit.exe.
-Navigate to the following locations, and modify the settings as given below:
+Navigate to the following locations and create/modify the

-[Reg File to automate the following steps] Download wpv-fta-droptarget.zip, unzip and run the enclosed REG file.
+Registry file to automate the following steps: Download wpv-fta-droptarget.zip, unzip and run the enclosed REG file.

 |Registry Key||Value name